IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 - Gets data from the API view
 	- Asks data from the API
 	- Webfront
-		-  Create the template HTML required for the website
+		-  Create the template HTML with CSS required for the website
 		-  Functionalities to make the website work with the data

+**Data view**
+- Gets data from the API view
+	- Asks data from the API
+	- Webfront
+		-  Create the template HTML with CSS required for the website
+		-  Functionalities to make the website work with the data

 **Top10 view**
 - Gets the top 10 data from API
 	- Asks for date from API
 	- Webfront
-		-  Create the template HTML required for the website
+		-  Create the template HTML with CSS required for the website
 		-  Functionalities to make the website work with the data

 ### Rational datamodel